Make one thing perfectly clear: Your live mixes!

 Every Active Integration product—including StudioLive AI-series speakers—includes both wired and wireless communications.
 The included USB Wi-Fi LAN adapter enables wireless networking.
 Wired communications are provided via an installed option card with an Ethercon port that connects to your Ethernet-based LAN network.

 The master control center resides in SL Room Control, a rich, easy-to-use, system-configuration software application for Mac®, Windows®, and iPad that offers individual or group control of all StudioLive AI-series speakers on the network.
-SL Room Control gives you control over most onboard controls and lets you monitor key performance indicators.
+Available free from the Apple App Store, SL Room Control gives you control over most onboard controls and lets you monitor key performance indicators.

 Thanks to Active Integration, all of your StudioLive AI speakers—including satellite systems—are networked and operate as a truly integrated system.
 A Network Setup Wizard automatically detects each speaker and allows you to quickly connect to your wired or wireless network.
 Once connected, you can create, edit, save, and recall speaker-setup parameters.

-You have control over output level, a high-pass filter, a 31-band graphic EQ and 8-band parametric EQ (total of 10 bands, including a feedback notch filter), mute, speaker delay, and signal polarity.
+You have control over output level, a high-pass filter, a group 31-band graphic EQ and 8-band parametric EQ (total of 10 bands, including a feedback notch filter), mute, speaker delay, and signal polarity.
+Best of all, all of your custom parameters are stored onboard the StudioLive loudspeaker in the User layer, which can be turned on or off from the back panel, so you can take your custom settings with you.

 You also can monitor performance contouring, dynamic limiting, and excursion limiting, as well as checking real-time temperature and clipping.